offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * the same cluster but not the same namespace, hostname NAME.NAMESPACE is sufficient.
  * different clusters, the full hostname NAME.NAMESPACE.svc.CLUSTER is required.

-The IP for a `ClusterIP` service is stable as well, just like the hostname.
+The IP for a `ClusterIP` / `ExternalName` service is stable as well, just like the hostname.

 ```{note}
 Internally, a `ClusterIP` service uses kube-proxy to route requests to relevant pods (EndPoints).